The Russia investigation and Donald Trump: a timeline from on-the-record sources (updated)

 July 13, 2018: The special counsel indicts 12 Russian intelligence officers for their role in the hacking of the Democratic National Committee, the Democratic Congressional Campaign Committee and the Clinton campaign, and leaking of emails and documents.

 The indictment made reference to an unnamed U.S. person who "was in regular contact with senior members of the presidential campaign of Donald J. Trump," and who communicated during the election with Guccifer 2.0, a front for Russian operatives.
-Former Trump campaign adviser Roger Stone acknowledged he is "probably" the U.S. person referenced in the indictment.
+Former Trump campaign adviser Stone acknowledged he is "probably" the U.S. person referenced in the indictment.

 July 16, 2018: In a joint press conference with Russian President Vladimir Putin, Trump appeared to accept Putin’s denial of Russian election interference.
 (The following day Trump claimed he misspoke.)